Chemistry Teaching Empowerment Fund

 • A networking session for teachers and technicians to speak to chemists working in different industries

-The fund will not support:
+The fund cannot support:

 • Class visits outside of school